themattspiral/fast-prng-wasm/README.md

 const customSeededGen = new RandomGenerator(PRNGType.Xoroshiro128Plus, customSeeds);
 ```

+### Parallel Generators & Sharing Seeds
+Some PRNG applications may require several (or very many) instances of a PRNG running in parallel - For example, multithreaded or distributed computing processes operating on the same problem.
+In these cases, it is recommended that the same set of seeds be used across ALL parallel generators *in combination with* a unique jump count or stream increment value.
+This essentially ensures that the randomness quality is maximized across the parallel generator instances.

+The process looks like this:

 #### Generate a Unique Seed Collection with `seed64Array()`
-The `seed64Array()` function is also provided as a means of generating your own random seeds, which can then be shared between multiple generators, e.g. each running in a different thread (see the [`pmc` demo](#demos) for an example of this).
+The `seed64Array()` function is provided as a means of generating your own random seeds, which can then be shared between multiple generators, e.g. each running in a different thread (see the [`pmc` demo](demo/pmc) for an example of this).

-This function returns an `Array<BigInt>` containing 8 seeds generated with SplitMix64, which in turn was seeded with a combination of the current time and JavaScript's `Math.random()`.
+This function returns an `Array<BigInt>` containing 8 seeds generated with SplitMix64 (which in turn was seeded with a combination of the current time and JavaScript's `Math.random()`).
 This collection of seeds is suitable to be provided as the `seeds` argument of any generator type.

 Sharing seeds between generators assumes you will also provide a unique `jumpCountOrSteamIncrement` argument:
 - For the PCG PRNG, this will set the internal increment value within the generator, which selects a unique random stream to be generated given a specific starting state